DacoTaco/priiloader/README.md

   * Re-added online updating
   * Added our own installer (phpgeek's)
   * Re-added the old black theme
-  * Added a check on boot so some apps can reboot/launch system menu and force priiloader to show up or start system menu
+  * Added a check on boot so some apps can reboot/launch system menu and force Priiloader to show up or start system menu
   * Added start of Wiiware/VC titles
   * HBC stub loading
   * Hacks can either be added with their offset, or with a hash value to allow for version-agnostic patches